The Great Chalk Way

 As each component trail already had its own distinctive waymarker, there was no need to create one for the route as a whole.
 However, to promote the GCW and advertise its existence to the walking public, it was agreed that information boards should be placed at the start and finish of each component trail, showing the route of the GCW and giving pictorial and factual information about it.

 Sadly, the Friends of the Ridgeway was not able to get permission from Norfolk Council to install one at Holme-next-the-Sea.
 Similarly, at Win Green the National Trust would not allow a board.
-As of September 2025 there are 6 GCW information boards along the route I took as my photos below show (there is another one at Wardour Castle on that part of the Wessex Ridgeway I didn't walk).
+As of September 2025 there are 7 GCW information boards along the route I took as my photos below show (there is another one at Wardour Castle on that part of the Wessex Ridgeway I didn't walk and in July 2025, after I'd walked this section, another one was placed at Okeford Hill).
 I find it particularly upsetting that there isn't one at Holme-next-the-Sea because if you've walked getting on for 400 miles along England's 5th longest trail, there is nothing there to suggest what you've actually achieved; maybe one day, even if the board has to be erected at Hunstanton which is normally regarded as the final destination, being the nearest transportation hub?

-As a personal challenge for 2025 I plan to walk the entire trail, setting off from Lyme Regis at the end of April 2025.
-Living in Northamptonshire and staying overnight in pubs and hotels, I'll probably do a week at a time before coming home for a few days.
-All being well I'll complete my challenge before the end of summer.
-I'm not daunted by the distance to walk but what concerns me a little is the area covered by the Wessex Ridgeway in particular, which is quite remote in places.
-I really enjoy sorting out logistics for all the trails I've walked and the GCW has been no different.
-I just hope all my buses run!
+As a personal challenge for 2025 I planned to walk the entire trail, setting off from Lyme Regis at the end of April 2025.
+Living in Northamptonshire and staying overnight in pubs and hotels, I would initially do a week at a time before coming home for a few days.
+All being well I'd complete my challenge before the end of summer.
+The distance wouldn't daunt me but as the area covered by the Wessex Ridgeway in particular is quite remote in places, I'd really have to get my planning right.
+Thankfully, I really enjoy sorting out logistics for trails like the GCW!

 The Trails